ssi-dk/beone-datahub/README.md

     sudo service start mongodb

+### Optional: install a tool for viewing MongoDB data
+During the testing process it can sometimes be desirable to be able to view the MongoDB data in another way separate from the web app.
+For this purpose, the MongoDB Compass data viewer can be recommended.
+Please see MongoDB website for hos to download and install MongoDB Compass.

 ### Load test data into MongoDB
-Todo.
+There is a small test data set included in the repository.
+It can be installed with the 'mongoimport' utility program that comes with MongoDB.
+The test data set consists of 10 JSON files, each containing data for one sample.
+However, 'mongoimport' can only import one file at a time.
+To make it less cumbersome (assuming you are running Ubuntu or another Linux OS), you should be able to install all the data with one command this way:

+    cd test_data
+    cat *.json | mongoimport -d beone –c samples

+If you installed Compass, you can use it to verify that you now have a database named 'beone' with a collection named 'samples' which contains the samples from the test dataset.

 ### Configure MONGO_CONNECTION
-Set the database URI in the MONGO_CONNECTION variable in settings.py.
-The following setting will connect to a MongoDB server instance running in the host OS and use a database named 'beone' for both authentication and data:
+The URI for the MOngoDB database is controlle by the MONGO_CONNECTION variable in settings.py.
+The following setting (which is the default) will connect to a MongoDB server instance running in the host OS and use a database named 'beone' for both authentication and data:

     MONGO_CONNECTION = 'mongodb://host.docker.internal:27017/beone'

+Note that since settings.py is a version-controlled file Git will see it as a code change if you make a change to it.
+This is not optimal and will be changed later.

-If you need to authenticate the MongoDB user through another database than the one that stores the data, you need to specify the auth database this way:
+If you need to authenticate the MongoDB user through another database than the one that stores the data, can specify the authentication database this way:

     MONGO_CONNECTION = 'mongodb://host.docker.internal:27017/beone?authSource=auth_db'

-Note that since this change is made in a version-controlled file Git will see it as a code change.
-This is not optimal and will be changed later.

-### Optional: install a tool for viewing MongoDB data
-During the testing process it can sometimes be desirable to be able to view the MongoDB data in another way separate from the web app.
-For this purpose, the MongoDB Compass data viewer can be recommended.
-Please see MongoDB website for hos to download and install MongoDB Compass.

 # A note about PostgreSQL
 BeONE Web App also uses a PostgreSQL database for storing user accounts and other user-related data.
 The PostgreSQL database is provided through the Docker infrastructure, so having a PostgreSQL database is NOT a prerequisite.